CopterExpress/clover/docs/en/drone_observe_autonomous_car.md

 ### Using Clover platform

-Describe how the Clover platform will be used in your project.

 The clover will detect the target and send navigation to car robot in the ground where we already knew the map.
 For the unseen map, we will use robot to control Clover to discover if the car robot can move to that terrain or not.